 Rural Communities Served by ISL

 In northern rural Tanzania, the communities are defined by their ability to grow crops.
 Many of the houses in these areas are made of mud in poor repair, increasing exposure to the elements and promoting an unsanitary environment and a high rate of infectious diseases.
-Compounded by limited transportation between communities, there is the extra challenge for rural Tanzanians to find adequate healthcare.
+Limited transportation between communities creates an extra challenge for rural Tanzanians to obtain adequate healthcare.

 Urban Communities Served by ISL

 Tanzania faces many of the same urban socio-economic factors that plague other urbanized areas in the world.
 Like most crowded cities, the urbanized areas of northern Tanzania can be a threshing floor for infectious disease and exposure to substance abuse.

 Tanzania has a social security fund that covers public and private sector employees and self-employed workers who contribute directly to the economy.
 The number of workers who directly contribute to the system is very low in proportion to the population, and most who contribute to the economy live in larger cities.
 Those who are unemployed have no access to healthcare.